atfb10/Tensorflow-Certificate-Prep-Course/course/ExtraCurricular/mit_intro_deeplearning.md

 ###### Optimization
 *Remember* - optimization through gradient descent <br>
 **Loss Functions**: How much of a step we should take in the direction of a gradient
-- *small learning rate*: converges slowly and gets stuck ijn false local minima
+- *small learning rate*: converges slowly and gets stuck in false local minima
 - *large learning rate*: overshoot & become unstable and diverge
 - *stable learning rate*: converges smoothly and avoid local minima<br>